 What Are the Side Effects of Tadalafil vs Sildenafil?

-Both sildenafil and tadalafil are generally well-tolerated medications, but they cause similar side effects because they work through the same mechanism, as phosphodiesterase type 5 (PDE5) inhibitors.
+Sildenafil and tadalafil are usually safe for most people, and both are well-tolerated.
+They can cause similar side effects because they work the same way as PDE5 inhibitors.

 Below is a table comparing common side-effects for both drugs.